 It will also uncover the other problems with your website, like the absence of alt-tags on your website images.
 In addition to showing these issues, the audit accessibility statement will also show the remedial procedures you must adopt to get your website back on track.

 Use ADA-dedicated plugins and experts

-You can install and use multiple dedicated plugins as part of your accessibility testing and training process.
+You can install multiple dedicated plugins for your accessibility testing and training process.
 You have to select and install to use the plugin per your requirements.

 Similarly, if you have a Shopify store or any ADA, accessibility testing by experts will help you avoid accessibility litigation and other consequences.
 And if your website is built on Squarespace, hiring a relevant expert will ensure you don’t end up with website accessibility lawsuits.

 And as mobile apps are not the same as WordPress sites, hiring ADA website compliance experts who know ADA and mobile accessibility issues is a better way to avoid a lawsuit.

 As web content accessibility guidelines dictate if everyone can access your website, it is worth knowing and understanding at least a few of these guidelines.
 Reading and understanding as many of these guidelines as possible make it easier for you to understand website accessibility issues.

 Make the necessary accessibility remediations to your website as per the audit results to keep your website updated.
 However, it is not enough to make the changes because website accessibility laws and guidelines keep changing.

 So it would help if you keep checking your website to ensure your site and any changes made to it comply with ADA requirements.